amansahil/quiz-bot/README.md

 # QUIZ BOT

-A chatbot for all your quiz needs, integrated with azure voice services
+A chatbot for all your quiz needs especially vexillology.
+Integrted with Azure AI services and image classification.

 ## Setup